 The Sailboat Cruiser

-The Sailboat Cruiser is the free monthly newsletter of sailboat-cruising.com and sets out to bring you the news, views and general musings of, well, me - Dick McClary, a sailboat cruiser and creator/owner of the website.
+The Sailboat Cruiser is the free monthly (OK, monthly-ish) newsletter of sailboat-cruising.com and sets out to bring you the news, views and general musings of the writer - Dick McClary, a sailboat cruiser and creator/owner of sailboat-cruising.com.

-If you like this newsletter, please feel free to email it to your friends.
+If you enjoy this newsletter and feel that any of your friends might too, please feel free to forward it to them.

 What's in This Issue: